JonCrawford/omniauth-storenvy/README.md

 `OmniAuth::Storenvy` is Rack middleware.
 Below are examples written specifically for Rails 3.1+, however it can be used in other frameworks based off of Rack (Sinatra, etc).
 See the [OmniAuth docs](https://github.com/intridea/omniauth) for detailed usage examples.

-Create an initializer file, and tell OmniAuth you'd like to register Etsy as a provider:
+Create an initializer file, and tell OmniAuth you'd like to register Storenvy as a provider:

     Rails.application.config.middleware.use OmniAuth::Builder do
       provider :storenvy, ENV['STORENVY_TOKEN'], ENV['STORENVY_SECRET']